glitchdotcom/dotenv/README.md

 	fullKey: "  SOME_KEY",
 	value: " some \n value", // notice the extra space in front
 	escapedValue: " some \\n value",
-	fullValue: " some \\n value",
+	fullValue: "\" some \\n value\"",
-	quote: '"', // quote and originalQuote contain the quote that was used
+	quote: "\"", // quote and originalQuote contain the quote that was used
-	originalQuote: '"'
+	originalQuote: "\""
 }
 ```